colbyj/bride-of-frankensystem/docs/questionnaires/question_types.rst

    represents (optional, string)
 -  ``required``: whether or not this input is required to submit form (optional, boolean: ``true`` or ``false``, default is ``false``)
+-  ``required_selection``: If specified, force the user to select the specified value before the form can be submitted (optional, string).
 -  ``shuffle``: Whether or not the possible response labels should be shuffled (optional, boolean: ``true`` or ``false``, default is ``false``)